nsglover/LFPL-Revisited-and-Mechanized/README.md

 # LFPL: Revisited and Mechanized

-This repository contains the mechanization and LaTeX source for the working paper "LFPL: Revisited and Mechanized" currently under submission to LICS 2026.
+This repository contains the mechanization and LaTeX source for the paper "LFPL: Revisited and Mechanized" that appeared at the Forty-First Annual Symposium on Logic in Computer Science (LICS 2026).

 ## Paper